-Investments are typically depreciated over a longer period of time than the standard modeling horizon of one year.
-To overcome distortions in the overall cost function urbs uses the annual cash flow (CAPEX) for the calculation of the investment costs in the cost function.
-This is captured by multiplying the total invest costs for a given process C_p with the so-called annuity factor f_p , i.e.:
+Investments' values are typically depreciated with time.
+This devaluation happens in general longer time horizons than our model's standard of one year.
+However to overcome distortions in the overall cost function, urbs uses the annual cash flow (CAPEX) for the calculation of the investment costs in the cost function.
+This is captured by multiplying the total invest costs for a given process C_p with the annuity factor f_p , i.e.: